tigerfarm/arduino/Altair101/Processor/README.md

 ++ Use deposit and deposit next.
 ++ Use examine and examine next.
 ------------
-++ Saving and retrieving memory to/from the micro SD card.
++ Saving and retrieving memory to/from the micro SD card.
-++ Show the time of day.
+++ Set sense switches to: 01000000.
+++ Flip write switch.
+++ Set sense switches to: 00000000.
+++ Flip read switch.
+++ Use examine and examine next to show all zeros.
+++ Set sense switches to: 01000000.
+++ Flip read switch.
+++ Use examine and examine next to show the previously deposited bytes.
 ````

 2. Running, stopping, and stepping through a program.